 Simple English definitions for legal terms

-Read a random definition: breach of warranty
+Read a random definition: political correctness

 Cybersquatting is when someone who is not the owner of a famous brand name or trademark registers that name as a website address and tries to make money from it.
 They might try to sell the website address back to the real owner for a lot of money, or they might use it to trick people into going to their own website instead of the real one.
 To prove cybersquatting, the real owner of the brand name has to show that the person who registered the website did it on purpose to make money from it and that the website address is very similar to the real brand name.